redqueenxyz/practicedummyAI/problem3/README.md

 ## tutorialAI
 ### Problem 3

-To complete this problem, you may use one of the languages approved for this project, i.e. Python, Javascript, or C to solve the following problems.
+To solve these problems, you may use any language you like, but it one of the pre-approved project languages, i.e. Python, Javascript, or C, is preferred.

-Code submissions should take the form of a pull request with the solution code in this subdirectory (i.e. `problem3/solution.py`).
-Could should be fully documented, account for errors, and operate effeciently.
+Code submissions should take the form of a pull request with the solution code in this subdirectory (i.e. `problem3/solutions/name_solution.type`).
+Code should be fully documented, account for errors, and operate effeciently.

 Operatives are also actively encouraged to use sites like [Codewars](https://www.codewars.com/dashboard) and [HackerRank](https://www.hackerrank.com/dashboard) for consistent practice and learning.